cloudfoundry/diego-notes/README.md

 - BBS fetches the list of ActualLRPs on the missing Cell and sets their `presence` to `SUSPECT`.
 - For each suspect ActualLRP from the above, the BBS creates a new `UNCLAIMED` ActualLRP and requests Auction.
 - While the new ActualLRP is auctioned and placed on a healthy Cell:
-	- if the `suspect` Cell reappears and registers its presence with the BBS, the BBS picks up the reappeared Cell int he convergence loop, removes the replacement ActualLRP, and switches `presence` for the suspect ActualLRP from `SUSPECT` back to `ORDINARY`.
+	- if the `suspect` Cell reappears and registers its presence with the BBS, the BBS picks up the reappeared Cell in the convergence loop, removes the replacement ActualLRP, and switches `presence` for the suspect ActualLRP from `SUSPECT` back to `ORDINARY`.
 	- if a new Cell takes on the ActualLRP with the given `process_guid` and `index` and starts it, BBS removes the corresponding `suspect` ActualLRP.

 Table below shows how BBS handles transitions between the suspect ActualLRP and the replacement ActualLRP and what events are emitted.

 _Notes for the Table_:
 - `i1` and `i2` refer to `instance_guids` of two ActualLRPs with identical `process_guid` and `index` and different `presence` types.